DanYishere12/chroma-lab/README.md

 **Discover the colors in a photo.
 Turn them into something useful.**

-**[Try the live demo](https://danyishere12.github.io/chroma-lab/)** — open it in your desktop browser, choose a photo, and export your palette.
+**[Try the live demo](https://danyishere12.github.io/chroma-lab/)** .
+Open it in your desktop browser, choose a photo, and export your palette.
 No installation or account required.

 A local image-to-palette studio built with vanilla JavaScript, Web Workers, and K-means++ clustering in OKLab color space.
 Drop in an image, explore a posterized reconstruction, and export a palette for your next design.